aakashrai1/Restaurant-Recommender-using-Sentiment-Analysis/README.md

 ## Background ##

-This project is based on the dataset which was released by Yelp for it's data challenge.
+This project is based on the dataset which was released by Yelp for its data challenge.
 Dataset is available at https://www.yelp.com/dataset/download

-We used the SQL version to perform operations required in our project since the size of the dataset is huge (7GB).
+We used the SQL version to perform the operations required in our project since the size of the dataset is huge (7GB).

-For the code submission purpose we have exported the final table after performing the necessary operations in a txt file which is imported in the main.py file.
+For the code submission purpose, we have exported the final table after performing the necessary operations in a text file which is imported into the main.py file.

 ## Dependencies ##